Skip to Main Content

 • Enhanced ability for veterinarians to note other problems

-Research has shown that animals undergoing the laparoscopic procedure feel 65% less pain than with a traditional spay.
+Research has shown that animals undergoing the laparoscopic procedure feel significantly less pain after this type of operation than with a traditional spay.
 The surgery time is shorter, and there is generally less bleeding.
 Due to smaller incisions, recovery occurs typically in half the time compared to post-operative timeframes for an open spay operation.
 Recovery includes faster wound and skin healing and a quicker return to normal activity.

 While some vets may prefer lasers for traditional spay surgery, others still prefer a scalpel.
 Vets use scalpels for many procedures and are skilled at them.
 It's also important to note that spaying is among the most common veterinary surgeries, and most vets become very skilled at it.